NoB0T21/Backend-learn/Scatch/README.md

 # Scarch

-    Here i will build an E-com app to sell bags in this project i will OLLOW industries standards and in this readme file i will write some step to install this app and run
+    Here i will build an E-com app to sell bags in this project i will follow industries standards and in this readme file i will write some step to install this app and run

 # Installation
     step 1. => npm init